 Integrative therapies can help in many ways

-- Breathwork: focuses on the breath, blood flow to the brain and body are increased.
+- Breathwork focuses on the breath, and increases blood flow to the brain and body.
 This leads to decreased muscle tension and increased relaxation.

-- Advising patients on appropriate natural and homeopathic supplements and remedies for each patient’s unique needs
+- Natural and homeopathic supplements and remedies can be appropriate depending on each patient’s unique needs.

 Your health plan may require a referral from your doctor or provider in order for charges to be covered by your health plan.
 Please speak to a representative from your health plan to learn more, or call one of our financial counselors (612-626-5768) if you have questions.